The scheme is open to undergraduate students of any Victorian tertiary institution.

 Applications that do not comply with the Application Instructions will not be considered.

-NOTE – There are specific instructions associated with your application that may change with every round.
 DO NOT complete the application form without reading the instructions first.
 Late or incomplete applications will not be considered.

 What criteria are used to select students for UROP?